INFORMSJoC/2022.0004/README.md

  ### Solving the PECS problem
 _Usage:_
 ./PBTSPECS    N    NumberOfRuns   TimeLimit
 ,where N is number of unit circles, NumberOfRuns is the number of times of running the PBTSPECS program, and TimeLimit is the time limit (in seconds) for each run.
 _Note: See [executable code for PECS](src/executable_code/PECS) directory for the details._
  ### Solving the PESC problem
 _Usage:_
-./PBTSPECS   N   NumberOfRuns  TimeLimit
+./PBTSPESC    N    NumberOfRuns   TimeLimit
-, where N is number of unit spheres, NumberOfRuns is the number of times of running the PBTSPESC program, and TimeLimit is the time limit (in seconds) for each run.
+,where N is number of unit spheres, NumberOfRuns is the number of times of running the PBTSPESC program, and TimeLimit is the time limit (in seconds) for each run
+-N  number of unit spheres
+-NumberOfRuns the number of times of running the PBTSPESC prograM
 _Note: See [executable code for PESC](src/executable_code/PESC) directory for the details._